Bytelake/Nextcloud-Complete-Public/README.md

 Your nextcloud site should be accessible from your domain, with a valid SSL certificate from LetsEncrypt.
 However, there's more work to do!
 Yay!
 All you need to do now is install the antivirus app on nextcloud, then in Administration Settings > Security,
 Set the antivirus to the ClamAV Daemon, host to clamav, and port to 3310.
 Hit save, and it's done.
 (ClamAV takes a minute or two to start up, so make sure it's fully started if it errors.)

+If you've survived all that, you finished!
+Congratulations!